bluehalo/ngx-leaflet-draw/README.md

 To use this library, there are a handful of setup steps to go through that vary based on your app environment (e.g., Webpack, ngCli, SystemJS, etc.).
 Generally, the steps are:

+* Follow the instructions to install and configure [@asymmetrik/ngx-leaflet](https://github.com/Asymmetrik/ngx-leaflet)
-* Install Leaflet, ```ngx-leaflet```, this library, and potentially the Leaflet and Leaflet-draw typings (see above).
+* Install this library and the Leaflet-draw typings (see above).
 * Import the Leaflet and Leaflet-draw stylesheet
-* Import the Leaflet and Leaflet-draw modules into your Angular project
+* Import the ngx-leaflet and ngx-leaflet-draw modules into your Angular project
 * Create and configure a map (see docs below and/or demo)

-For more details and examples, refer to the [Angular 2+ Leaflet plugin README](https://github.com/Asymmetrik/ngx-leaflet).

-### Import the Stylesheets
+### Import the Leaflet Stylesheet
 For leaflet to work, you need to have the leaflet stylesheets loaded into your application.
 If you've installed via npm, you will need to load ```./node_modules/leaflet/dist/leaflet.css``` abd ```./node_modules/leaflet-draw/dist/leaflet.draw.css```.
 How you include the stylesheet will depend on your specific setup.
+For examples, refer to the [@asymmetrik/ngx-leaflet](https://github.com/Asymmetrik/ngx-leaflet) README

 ### Import Code Dependencies and Module
 This project is exported using UMD and it includes typings.
 So, you shouldn't have to do anything special to use it if you're building your project in Typescript.

+#### Typescript Angular.io Module Import
-Before you can use the module in your Angular 2+ app, you'll need to import it in your application.
+Before you can use the module in your Angular.io app, you'll need to import it in your application.
 Note that you also need to import the ngx-leaflet module as well.

 For example, in your ```app.module.ts```, add: